-The AD9233 architecture consists of a front-end SHA followed by a pipelined switched capacitor ADC.
-The quantized outputs from each stage are combined into a final 12-bit result in the digital correction logic.
-The pipelined architecture permits the first stage to operate on a new input sample, while the remaining stages operate on preceding samples.
+The AD9246 architecture consists of a front-end sample-andhold amplifier (SHA) followed by a pipelined switched capacitor ADC.
+The quantized outputs from each stage are combined into a final 14-bit result in the digital correction logic.
+The pipeline architecture permits the first stage to operate on a new input sample, while the remaining stages operate on preceding samples.
 Sampling occurs on the rising edge of the clock.